ontologics/ChangeLog/index.md

    * See which technical areas are set to expire sooner or later

 ## Bug Fixes
 - Technology comparison charts not grouping companies in company reports.
+So only first selected comapany's average score was shown.

 <a name="2022.02.08"></a>
 # 2022.02.09 (Hotfix)